An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Analysis of archival data and new observations

 \subsubsection{A non-parametric LOSVD reconstruction and a two-component model of disc kinematics}

 To clarify whether the thick disc influences the mid-plane kinematics, we reconstructed the LOSVD in a non-parametric way.
-The convolution can be considered as a linear inverse problem whose solution $\mathcal{L}=\{l_1,...,l_n\}$ can be estimated using a least-squares technique.
-We used a {zero-order regularization \citep[Sec.~19.4.1,][]{num_recipes}} to stabilize a solution, which is very sensitive to noise in the data.
-The regularised inverse problem can be expressed as:
+The deconvolution can be considered as a linear inverse problem whose solution $\mathcal{L}=\{l_1,...,l_n\}$ can be estimated using a least-squares technique.
+We used a zero-order regularization \citep[Sec.~19.4.1,][]{num_recipes} to stabilize a solution, which is very sensitive to noise in the data.
+The regularized inverse problem can be expressed as:

 where $Y$ is an observed spectrum logarithmically rebinned in the wavelength domain, $A$ is a $n\times m$ matrix, where each row contains a template spectrum of the length of $m$ pixels shifted in velocity corresponding to a given $l_i$ element of the LOSVD $\mathcal{L}$, $\lambda$ is a free regularization parameter.
-To solve this problem numerically, we used the bounded-variable least-squares (BVLS) method \citep{bvls} implemented by M.~Cappellari\footnote{BVLS routine implemented by M.~Cappellari is available on his web page \url{http://www-astro.physics.ox.ac.uk/~mxc/software/}} because we need to impose the positivity constraint on the LOSVD.
+To solve this problem numerically, we used the bounded-variable least-squares (BVLS) method \citep{bvls} implemented by M.~Cappellari\footnote{The BVLS routine implemented by M.~Cappellari is available on his web page \url{http://www-astro.physics.ox.ac.uk/~mxc/software/}} because we need to impose the positivity constraint on the LOSVD.
 As a template, we used the best-fitting SSP models from the \nb\ stellar population analysis which we broadened only with the instrumental LSF.
 We applied a similar approach in the past to the LOSVD reconstruction in several galaxies with counter-rotating stellar discs \citep{Katkov2013ApJ_ic719, Katkov2016MNRAS_n448}.
 Fig.~\ref{fig_losvd} demonstrates the result of the stellar LOSVD reconstruction in the mid-plane spectra for the two spatial bins symmetrically placed on the different sides of the galaxy at $-20<R<-8$ and $8<R<20$~arcsec.